yzsocial/NodeMesh/ai-collaboration.md

 ## Project

-Our goal is to create a fully decentralized peer-to-peer (P2P) network application.
+Our goal is to create a fully decentralized peer-to-peer (P2P) network.
 Like all P2P systems, joining the network will require the use of a STUN server.
 We will be using the peerjs P2P library as well as the peerjs server.
 This particular project is focused on the library and we will create another project that allows us to run the server.

 ## Resources